ukri-excalibur/excalibur-tests/README.md

 _**Note**: at the moment the ExCALIBUR benchmarks are a work-in-progress._

+## Before you start

+If you are using spack for other projects, you might have to clear the cache if it exists:
+`rm -rf ~/.spack/cache`

 ## Requirements

 ### Spack

-_**Note**: we require Spack 0.18.
-In some HPC facilities there may be already a central Spack installation available.
-In principle you should be able to use a system installation of Spack (you only need to have `spack` in the `PATH`), but you need to make sure the version is recent enough to install the required packages and understand the provided environments.
-Instructions below show you how to install Spack locally._
+_**Note**: In some HPC facilities there may be already a central Spack installation available.
+However, the version installed is most likely too old to support all the features used by this package.
+Therefore we recommend you install the latest version locally, following the instructions below._

 [Spack](https://spack.io/) is a package manager specifically designed for HPC facilities.
-Follow the [official instructions](https://spack.readthedocs.io/en/latest/getting_started.html) to install the latest version of Spack.
+The [official instructions](https://spack.readthedocs.io/en/latest/getting_started.html) to install the latest version of Spack are summarised here for convenience.
+- git clone spack:
+`git clone -c feature.manyFiles=true https://github.com/spack/spack.git`
+- run spack setup script: `source ./spack/share/spack/setup-env.sh`
+- check spack is in `$PATH`, for example `spack --version`

 In order to use Spack in ReFrame, the framework we use to run the benchmarks (see below), the directory where the `spack` program is installed needs to be in the `PATH` environment variable.
-This can be achieved for instance by running the commands to get shell support described in Spack documentation, which you can also add to your shell init script to do it automatically in every session.
+You can have your shell init script (e.g. `.bashrc`) do that automatically in every session, by adding the following lines to it:
-For example, if you use a shell of the family bash/zsh/sh you can add to your init script:

 ```sh
 export SPACK_ROOT="/path/to/spack"
 if [ -f "${SPACK_ROOT}/share/spack/setup-env.sh" ]; then
     source "${SPACK_ROOT}/share/spack/setup-env.sh"
 fi
 ```
 replacing `/path/to/spack` with the actual path to your Spack installation.

 ReFrame requires a [Spack